Your headphones and earbuds are dirty messes — here's how to clean them!

-Whether you use them for working out at the gym, listening to tunes at the coffee shop, or just for ambient noise while working around the house, headphones/earbuds are essential tools.
-Unfortunately, if you use them for too long without cleaning them, they can turn into disgusting messes.
-To make sure that doesn't happen, here are a few helpful cleaning tips that'll make it quick and easy to keep your audio gear in tip-top shape.
+Whether you use them for working out at the gym, listening to tunes at the coffee shop, or just for ambient noise while working around the house, headphones and earbuds are essential tools.
+Unfortunately, if you use them for too long without proper cleaning, they can turn into disgusting messes.
+To avoid catching nasty ear infections, here are a few helpful cleaning tips that'll make it quick and easy to keep your audio gear in tip-top shape.

 Products used in this guide